milliebase/picture-this/README.md

 - [x] As a user I should be able to remove likes from posts.

+__Extra features:__
+- [x] As a user I should be able to follow and unfollow other users.

+- [x] As a user I should be able to view a list of posts by users I follow.

+- [x] As a user I'm able to add filters to my images.

 ## Installation
 1. To be able to play this game, clone this repository to your directory through the terminal.
 ```